guardianjs/guardianjs/README.md

 ## Usage

 Ask guardian for a guard to keep watch over your code.
 Tell them what things they need to assert remain truthy.
 Ask them at any time for a full report.
+If there are any failures you can ask for more specifics.

 ```js
 var guardian = require('guardianjs');